se-edu/se-book/specifyingRequirements/useCases/details/q-tick-useCaseExample.md

 - [ ] c.
 The extension given is in fact an inclusion.
 - [ ] d.
 No post conditions are given.
 - [ ] e.
 ‘Use case ends’ is duplicated.
-- [ ] f.
-Nothing.

 <div slot="answer">

-- [ ] a.
-It does not consider ‘system crash’ scenario.
-- [ ] b.
-It does not contain enough UI details.
-- [ ] c.
-The extension given is in fact an inclusion.
-- [ ] d.
-No post conditions are given.
-- [ ] e.
-‘Use case ends’ is duplicated.
-- [x] f.
-Nothing.
+None.

-Explanation: Handout explains why catastrophic failures such as ‘system crash’ need not be included in a use case.
+Explanation: Catastrophic failures such as ‘system crash’ need not be included in a use case.
 A use case is not supposed to contain UI details.
 Post conditions are optional.
 It is not a problem to have multiple exit points for a use case.

 </div>
 </question>